 Join in the fun with stories, songs, puppets and more that encourage development of early literacy skills in young children, using the guidelines from the Every Child Ready to Read program.
 Weekly Preschool Storytime targeted for ages 3 - 5.

 These storytimes are a fun way to develop early literacy skills in young children with music, dancing, singing, stories and exploration of simple musical concepts.
 Music & Movement Storytime is appropriate for ages 0 - 6.

 Read to the Dogs children

 Reading to appreciative and non-judgmental furry friends helps to increase kids' confidence and joy of reading.
-Weekly on Wednesdays and one Saturday a month.
-See more information about Read to the Dogs.
+Weekly on Wednesdays, see more information about Read to the Dogs.

 Lego Adventures ages 5 and up